AndreeaDraghici/LibraryManagementVersion0.2/README.md

 # LibraryManagementVersion0.2
 Prj.
 III Tools for Prog.
-Development
+Development and Multimedia Systems

 **About project**